 - Spring semester: May 31st

 - Summer session I: July 31st

-- Summer session II: August 31st
+- Summer session II and III: August 31st

 For Pathways courses with more than 20 students enrolled, instructors may choose to report data for a minimum sample of 20 randomly selected students.
 For courses with multiple sections, a minimum of 20 randomly selected students should be assessed per course section.* All students in the course should complete the same assignments, but only the work of the sampled students would need to be reviewed by the instructor using the Pathways Rubrics and reported via the Pathways Assessment Reporting Form.

 Although the Pathways implementation plan calls for a minimum sample of 20 students, the larger the sample size, the more reliable and valid any conclusions from the data will be.
 Larger sample sizes are associated with a smaller margin of error.
 Instructors who would like to have a 10% margin of error with a 95% confidence level will need to collect data from the following number of students per course:

 Instructors are encouraged to submit data for as many students as possible.
 For instructors utilizing Opscan forms or Canvas for exams/quizzes, it may be easier to submit data for all students in a course than to report data for a sample of students.